k-tahiro/tahiremogon/README.md

 ## Features

-- transmit IR signal with webhook.
+- transmit IR signal using webhook.
 - detect the result of transmission.

 ## Requirement